Thumbsucker (film): Critical response

-Review aggregator Rotten Tomatoes gives Thumbsucker a score of 71% based on 108 reviews, with an average rating of 6.7/10.
+Review aggregator Rotten Tomatoes gives Thumbsucker a score of 70% based on 115 reviews, with an average rating of 6.7/10.
 The site's consensus is: "Though quirky coming-of-age themes are common in indie films, this one boasts a smart script and a great cast."

 Steven Rea of The Philadelphia Inquirer gave it three-and-a-half stars out of four, calling it a "quiet, quirky gem" and "terrific".
 Roger Ebert of the Chicago Sun-Times gave it three stars out of four, writing "I have focused on Justin, but really the movie is equally about the adult characters, who all seem to have lacked adequate parenting themselves.
 We talk about the tragedy of children giving birth to children; maybe that can happen at any age."
-New York Magazine's Ken Tucker commented on the film's poignancy, writing: "One of the wonderful things about Thumbsucker is that, unlike so many movies in which a character changes in order to propel the plot forward, this one stops to follow up on the consequences of those changes."
+New York Magazine's Ken Tucker commented on the film's poignancy, writing: "One of the wonderful things about Thumbsucker is that, unlike so many movies in which a character changes to propel the plot forward, this one stops to follow up on the consequences of those changes."

 A.O.
 Scott of The New York Times praised the performances in the film, adding that "Mills, who wrote and directed, keeps the film from slipping either into melodrama or facile satire, the two traps into which this genre is most apt to fall."
 Kevin Thomas of the Los Angeles Times was less laudatory of the film, noting: "Although the intellectual level of Thumbsucker is quite a few cuts above many teen angst movies and the film boasts several impressively nuanced portrayals as well, it is not sufficiently distinctive to stand wholly apart from the pack.
 Furthermore, its literary roots peek through rather too often in dialogue that might play well on the page but doesn't sound real when coming out of the mouths of actors."

 Soundtrack

-The soundtrack to the film was originally to consist of a number of cover songs performed by Elliott Smith, but he died before the project's completion.
+The soundtrack to the film was originally to consist of several cover songs performed by Elliott Smith, but he died before the project's completion.
 Tim DeLaughter and The Polyphonic Spree were then chosen to compose an original soundtrack after Mills attended one of their shows and was impressed.
 Three of Smith's songs remain on the soundtrack.